affinidi/affinidi-ssi-dart/README.md

 # Affinidi Dart SSI

 Affinidi Dart SSI package provides libraries and tools for implementing Self-Sovereign Identity (SSI), a fundamental concept of managing digital identities in a decentralised manner.
-The Affinidi Dart SSI also offers additional libraries to enable selective disclosure using SD-JWT specification for enhanced security and privacy in the data-sharing process.

-It supports various [Decentralised Identifier (DID)](https://www.w3.org/TR/did-1.0/) methods to represent an entity's identity in the decentralised ecosystem and leverages different key management solutions and standards for generating and managing cryptographic keys associated with the digital wallet.
+It supports various [Decentralised Identifier (DID)](https://www.w3.org/TR/did-1.0/) methods to represent an entity's identity in the decentralised ecosystem.
+It leverages different key management solutions and standards for generating and managing cryptographic keys associated with the digital wallet.

 ## Table of Contents